 The hometown of Santa Claus?
 Yeah, you can’t get much more wintery than that.

-Prior to my trip, many people seemed puzzled when I said that I would be spending a week in Finland in January.
+Prior to my 1 week trip in Finland, many people seemed puzzled when I said that I would be spending a week in Finland in January.
 But Lapland was one of the things I came to Finland for.
 I didn’t come to Lapland for the Christmas kitsch.
 Well… I wouldn’t have minded a wild reindeer sighting or two, but what I really wanted to experience was the winter wonderland.
 In an ever warming world, there are less and less places where you can be guaranteed to see snow, but Lapland is one of them (at least for now).
 I was relieved to see lots snow.
 It was a comforting vestige of my childhood.

 As we drove down the main highway to Kakslauttanen Resort from the Ivalo airport, my eyes were glued out the window.
 I was totally awestruck by the beauty of the nature around us.
 Lapland is a hilly region, so there are some good look out points where you can enjoy 360 views of snow-covered pines, frozen lakes and the slightest peak of the sun over the horizon.
 I wanted to pull off at every opportunity to get the ‘gram but also to soak in the quintessentially Finnish surroundings.
 Now this was winter.